 5. Read The Ingredients List

 If at all you have to buy processed foods, check the ingredients list.
 The longer the list, the farther you should stay away from the product.
 No matter how good the food tastes, if the processing method was arduous and the additives too many, there can’t be many nutrients left in the food.
-As much as possible, go for the products that mention “whole grains” on top of the list.
+As much as possible, go for the

 6. Order Healthy Dishes At Restaurants